MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/nps/nps-crl-check-overview.md

 - The certificate has been revoked.

 - The CRL for the certificate cannot be reached or is not available.
-  CAs maintain CRLs and publish them to CRL distribution points.
-The CRL distribution points are included in the CRL Distribution Points property of the certificate.
-If the CRL distribution points cannot be contacted to check for certificate revocation, then the certificate revocation check fails.
+  CAs maintain CRLs and publish them to CRL distribution points (CDP).
+The CDPs are included in the 'CRL Distribution Points' property of the certificate.
+  If the CDPs cannot be contacted the certificate revocation check fails, the access request is denied.
-  Additionally, if there are no CRL distribution points in the certificate, the NPS server cannot verify that the certificate has not been revoked and the certificate revocation check fails.
+  If there are no CDPs in the certificate the certificate revocation check fails, the access request is denied.

 - The publisher of the CRL did not issue the certificate.
-  Included in the CRL is the publishing CA. If the publishing CA of the CRL does not match the issuing CA for the certificate for which certificate revocation is being checked, then the certificate revocation check fails.
+  Included in the CRL is the publishing CA. If the publishing CA of the CRL does not match the issuing CA for the certificate being checked, the certificate revocation check fails, the access request is denied.

 - The CRL is not current.
-  Each published CRL has a range of valid dates.
-If the CRL Next update date has passed, the CRL is considered invalid and the certificate revocation check fails.
-New CRLs should be published before the expiration date of the last published CRL.
+  A CRL is only valid for a limited time.
+If the CRL is expired, the CRL is considered invalid and the certificate revocation check fails, the access request is denied.
+  New CRLs must be published before the expiration date of the last published CRL.